Red Arrows: Smoke

+Red Arrows with red, white and blue smoke at the Royal International Air Tattoo in 2023.

 The smoke trails left by the team are made by releasing diesel into the exhaust; this vaporises in the hot exhaust flow, then re-condenses into very fine droplets that give the appearance of a white smoke trail.
 Dyes can be added to produce the red and blue colour.
 The diesel is stored in the pod on the underside of the plane; it houses three tanks: one 50 impgal tank of pure diesel and two 10 impgal tanks of blue and red dyed diesel.
-The smoke system uses 10 impgal per minute; therefore each plane can trail smoke for a total of seven minutes: – five minutes of white smoke, a minute of blue and a minute of red.
+The smoke system uses 10 impgal per minute; therefore each plane can trail smoke for a total of seven minutes: five minutes of white smoke, a minute of blue, and a minute of red.

 In 2021, the MoD asked the civil sector to help develop an environmentally friendly smoke system for the team's aircraft.
 This is part of its drive to make the RAF net-zero by 2040.